jorendorff/gc-in-50-lines/README.md

 A typical dynamic language actually has many types of objects of varying sizes, and all kinds of bells and whistles around objects and object allocation.

-But you'd be surprised how much you can do with just two pointers.
+But you&rsquo;d be surprised how much you can do with just two pointers.
-If you've used Lisp, you probably recognize this as a cons cell.
+If you&rsquo;ve used Lisp, you probably recognize this as a cons cell.
 You can build linked lists and binary trees out of it.
 A function in Lisp is also easily implemented as a garbage-collected record containing two pointers: